African Penguin Juveniles, Oswald and Nora!

 How We Help

 Today, fewer than 3% of the historic African Penguin population remains, with only about 9,000 pairs remaining in the wild.
-The ever-growing African Penguin colony that resides at the Aviary has allowed us to implement new and innovative ways to promote our conversation efforts, such as making use of artificial nesting burrows onsite, offering additional nesting opportunities to our colony, and sending our experts to South Africa to support conversation efforts.
+The ever-growing African Penguin colony that resides at the Aviary has allowed us to implement new and innovative ways to promote our conservation efforts, such as making use of artificial nesting burrows onsite, offering additional nesting opportunities to our colony, and sending our experts to South Africa to support conservation efforts.

 Senior-Education-Trainer-and-Safety-Specialist-Jamie-Travitzleft-and-Assistant-Manager-of-Animal-Care-Chris-Gausright-presenting-a-check-to-SANCCOB-in-South-Africa